USS Intrepid (CV-11): Preservation as museum ship

 In 1976, Intrepid was moored at Philadelphia Naval Shipyard in Philadelphia and hosted exhibits as part of the United States Bicentennial celebrations.

-Plans originally called for Intrepid to be scrapped after decommissioning, but a campaign led by Michael D. Piccola, president of the nonprofit organization Odysseys in Flight saved the carrier and established it as a museum ship.
+Plans originally called for Intrepid to be scrapped after decommissioning, but a campaign led by Michael D. Piccola, president of the nonprofit organization Odysseys in Flight saved the carrier and established her as a museum ship.
 In August 1982, the ship opened at Pier 86 on the Hudson River in New York City as the Intrepid Sea, Air & Space Museum.
 Four years later, Intrepid was officially designated as a National Historic Landmark.

 Over the years Intrepid hosted many events including wrestling, press conferences, and parties, and served as the FBI operations center after the 11 September 2001 terrorist attacks.

 2006–2008 renovation

-The Intrepid museum operated a fund for its restoration, raising over $60 million to refit Intrepid, to improve its exhibits for visitors, and improve Pier 86.
+The Intrepid museum operated a fund for the restoration, raising over $60 million to refit Intrepid, to improve the ship's exhibits for visitors, and improve Pier 86.